kkysen/cstar/README.md

 Combined with everything [being an expression](#expression-oriented), [`match`](#pattern-matching), and having [methods](#methods), this makes it much easier to write things in a very fluid style.

-Furthermore, and perhaps most importantly in practice, this makes autocompletion vastly better, because an IDE can narrow done what you may type next based on the type of the previous expression.
+Furthermore, and perhaps most importantly in practice, this makes autocompletion vastly better, because an IDE can narrow down what you may type next based on the type of the previous expression.
 This can't be done with postfix operators and functions (rather than methods).
 You get to think in one forward direction, rather than having to jump from some prefix things to some postfix things.

 ### Algebraic Data Types
 C* has `struct`s for product types and `enum`s for sum types.
 This is very powerful combined with [pattern matching](#pattern-matching).  `enum`s in particular, which are like tagged unions, are much safer and correct compared to C unions.
-These data types are also fully zero-cost; there is no automatic boxing, and the safe performance as C can be easily be achieved.
+These data types are also fully zero-cost; there is no automatic boxing, and the same performance as C can be easily be achieved.
 Sometimes even better, because the layout of compound types is unspecified in C*.

 For example, you can do this to make a copy-on-write string.
 ```rust